RockfaceIT/python-data-manager/README.md

 # python-data-manager
-Using Python Manage Data from an Excell Worksheet
+Uses Python to Manage Data from an Excell Worksheet

 ## Description